-- 1) You (or your beneficiary) notify your employer of your termination or retirement (or death). - 2) Your employer provides data and other required information to the UAPP Administration Centre. - 3) The UAPP Administration Centre calculates your benefit and provides your options package either directly to you or to your employer. - 4) You (or your beneficiary) complete the options package and return it to the UAPP Administration Centre. - 5) The UAPP Administration Centre provides CIBC Mellon with your payment instructions.
+- 1) You (or your beneficiary on death) notify your employer of your termination or retirement (or death).
+It is recommended to provide your employer with 90 days notice. - 2) Your employer provides data and other required information to the UAPP Administration Centre. - 3) The UAPP Administration Centre calculates your benefit and provides your options package either directly to you or to your employer. - 4) You (or your beneficiary) complete the options package and return it to the UAPP Administration Centre. - 5) The UAPP Administration Centre provides CIBC Mellon with your payment instructions.